shotgunsoftware/developer.shotgunsoftware.com/docs/en/reference/api/python-api-overview.md

 The API follows the CRUD pattern, allowing your script to run Create, Read, Update, and Delete actions for a single entity type.
 Many operations include the ability to define filters, columns to return, and sort results.

-## Setting Up Your Environment with the Python API
+## Setting Up Your Environment with the Python API Overview Video

 [Setting Up Your Environment with the Python API](./images/python-set-up-env-video.png)](https://youtu.be/RYEBQDJiXAs)